Govt. Tourism License 3195/080/81

 Climate

-The climate in the Everest Region is a proper weather condition of high altitude geography, which is very unstable all year.
-Even after the weather forecast, it is very hard to predict and determine the upcoming weather, which means the weather has suddenly changed features in there.
+The climate in the Everest Region is a typical weather condition of high-altitude geography, which is very unstable all year.
+Even after the weather forecast, it is very hard to predict and determine the upcoming weather, which means the weather can suddenly change features there.
 It makes the human topography and animals tackling the sudden change in weather a difficult one for them.
-It also affects the change in seasonal vegetation, which is important for Herbivorous animals, as well as hard to be on hunting sites for carnivorous animals to hunt on hunting sites, making it one of the main factors that make the Evert region a difficult place for animals for their survival.
+It also affects the change in seasonal vegetation, which is important for Herbivorous animals, as well as making it hard to be on hunting sites for carnivorous animals to hunt on hunting sites, making it one of the main factors that make the Evert region a difficult place for animals for their survival.

 Environment